-- Discourage and dissuade employees from furthering business objectives at the expense of the law, the Code, The IP Way, our Core Values or company policies - Safeguard company assets, including physical property, money, confidential information and intellectual property about known or suspected violations of the law, the Code or any company policy, give them your full attention.
+- Safeguard company assets, including physical property, money, confidential information and intellectual property - Safeguard and keep confidential personal data processed by the company - Promote a culture of integrity and honesty through your actions and by establishing expectations for your employees - Take corrective or preventative action if you suspect a violation of the law, the Code or any company policy about known or suspected violations of the law, the Code or any company policy, give them your full attention.
 Ask follow-up questions to ensure you understand the issues involved and answer their questions if you feel comfortable doing so.
 However, you do not have to give an immediate response.
 Instead, you can let them know that you will follow up - and make sure you do.
 Avoid any actions that could be seen as retaliatory.